-The Syllabus will promote an understanding of the nature of cause and consequence, continuity and change, similarity and difference, based on an appreciation of the nature and the use of historical evidence.
+The Syllabus will promote an understanding of historical cause and consequence, based on an appreciation of the use of historical evidence.
 The Syllabus aims to stimulate students' interest in and enthusiasm about the past, and to provide a sound basis for further study and the pursuit of personal interests.